Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Introduction

 \section{Introduction}

-Despite their growing usage, popular tools such as ChatGPT powered by language models can exhibit harms towards marginalized groups, such as increased stereotyping and poorer performance.
-A growing area of research has examined harms faced by speakers on the basis of dialect bias--difficulties faced by speakers of dialects, or language varieties, that have fewer speakers or are stigmatized as nonstandard.
-Given the vast numbers of people who speak varieties of English other than Standard American English (SAE), the variety typically produced by ChatGPT, our research sought to examine how ChatGPT performs for speakers of minoritized (or non-``standard'') varieties of English.\looseness=-1
+Popular tools powered by language models, such as ChatGPT, can exhibit harms towards marginalized groups, including stereotyping and worse performance.
+A growing area of research has examined harms on the basis of dialect bias--difficulties faced by speakers of dialects, or language varieties, that have fewer speakers or are stigmatized as nonstandard.
+Given the vast numbers of people who speak varieties of English other than Standard American English (SAE), the variety typically produced by ChatGPT, we examine how ChatGPT performs for speakers of minoritized (or non-``standard'') varieties of English.\looseness=-1

 Our work addresses two central questions.
 First, how does the behavior of ChatGPT differ in response to different varieties of English?
-Second, how and to what extent (if at all) do ChatGPT responses exhibit harms toward speakers of minoritized varieties of English, such as by stereotyping speakers of minoritized varieties?
+Second, what harms (if any) do ChatGPT responses exhibit toward speakers of minoritized varieties of English, such as perpetuating stereotypes?
 Because standard varieties of English, particularly SAE, dominate available training data and are prioritized in research and industry contexts, we hypothesized that ``standard'' varieties of English would be treated as the default and receive innocuous responses.
-By contrast, we hypothesized that models would produce potentially harmful responses when responding to minoritized varieties.\looseness=-1
+By contrast, we hypothesized that models would produce potentially harmful outputs in response to minoritized varieties.\looseness=-1